Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 Deep learning-based methods automatically extract deep features from eye images.
-Zhang \etal proposed the first deep learning-based gaze estimation method~\cite{Zhang_2015_CVPR}.
-They employ a CNN to extract the features from grey-scale single eye images and concatenate these features with an estimated head pose.
+Zhang \etal propose the first deep learning-based gaze estimation method~\cite{Zhang_2015_CVPR}.
+They employ a CNN to extract features from grey-scale eye images and concatenate the features with head pose.
 As with most deep learning tasks, the deeper network structure and larger receptive field, the more informative features can be extracted.
-In~\cite{Zhang_2017_tpami}, Zhang~\etal further extend their previous work~\cite{Zhang_2015_CVPR} and present a GazeNet which is a 13-convolutional-layer neural network inherited from a 16-layer VGG network \cite{Simonyan_2014_arxiv} as shown in~\fref{fig:feature} (a).
-They demonstrate that the GazeNet outperforms the LeNet-based approach presented in \cite{Zhang_2015_CVPR}.
+Zhang~\etal~\cite{Zhang_2017_tpami} further extend their previous work~\cite{Zhang_2015_CVPR} and present a GazeNet which is inherited from a 16-layer VGG network \cite{Simonyan_2014_arxiv}.
 Chen~\etal~\cite{Chen_2019_ACCV} use dilated convolutions to extract high-level eye features, which efficiently increases the receptive field size of the convolutional filters without reducing spatial resolution.